vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 ALTER TABLE `t` MODIFY COLUMN `id` bigint, ADD KEY `name_idx` (`name`(16))
 ```

-There's different ways to generating the diffs.
+There are multiple ways of generating the diff.
 Here's a quick shortcut to achieving the same:

 ```go
 diffs, err := DiffSchemasSQL("create ...", "create ...", hints)